-However, despite all the benefits that we’ve mentioned, being a lease purchase owner-operator has a downside to it.
+Despite all the benefits that we’ve mentioned, being a lease-purchase owner-operator has a downside to it.
 Truck drivers are often familiar with this sentiment, especially since it’s not necessarily a secret in the industry.

-The truth is, a lot of drivers are skeptic about lease purchase programs due to the existence of dishonest carriers that specifically design such programs to fail.
-According to a survey conducted by Truth About Trucking, LLC, which involved a total of 3,611 respondents, the majority of lease purchase owner-operators earn less and clock fewer miles per week than what the carrier promised when the lease purchase program was offered to them.
+A survey conducted by Truth About Trucking, LLC polled 3,611 drivers about this topic.
+The majority of lease-purchase owner-operators earned less and clocked fewer miles per week than what the carrier promised when the lease-purchase program was offered to them.

-Here are a few more interesting statistics uncovered during the survey:
+Here are other interesting statistics uncovered in the survey:

-- The silver lining is that 63% of the respondents claimed that the condition of the vehicle they received could be rated from good to excellent.
+- 63 percent of the respondents claimed that the condition of the vehicle they received was rated good to excellent.

 What do these figures tell us?

-Despite the high failure rate of lease purchase programs, there are plenty of drivers who succeeded in this venture.
-In fact, according to data from the Owner-Operator Independent Drivers Association (OOIDA), 66% of owner-operators who’ve been in the trucking business for 26 years have already paid off their trucks.
+Despite the high failure rate of lease purchase programs based on the survey, there are plenty of drivers who succeeded.
+According to data from the Owner-Operator Independent Drivers Association (OOIDA), 66 percent of owner-operators who’ve been in the trucking business for 26 years have already paid off their trucks.

-Remember that most lease purchase programs are geared towards new drivers, who have very limited experience in the trucking industry.
+Some lease purchase programs are geared towards new drivers, who may have limited experience in the trucking industry.

-Most of them were caught ill-prepared — unaware of the responsibilities of an owner-operator.
-As a result, they ended up with a company with policies that pretty much set them up for failure.
+Some of them may not be fully prepared — unaware of the full responsibilities of an owner-operator.
+As a result, they ended up with a company with policies that may have set them to fail.

-Remember, a lot of dishonest carriers use contracts that bind you to them throughout the term of the lease.
-In other words, they still have full control over your freight while being free from any expense that you, as an “independent contractor,” must shoulder yourself.
+Some experienced owner-operators advise against working with the same company that leased your truck.
+The reason for this is because they use a contract that may come with the terms of the lease.
+This means they may have control over your freight while being free from any expense that you, as an “independent contractor,” must shoulder yourself.

 This includes truck maintenance and repairs — two of the most expensive costs in running a trucking business.

-That’s why, as a would-be lease purchase owner-operator, be careful only to seek out companies that allow you to make the most of your trucking business.
+Focus your lease-purchase search to companies that allow you the freedom to run and grow your business as you see fit.
 Schneider, for example, lets you lease your own truck without tying you to a central dispatcher.

 This means you have more control over your time and the profitability of your business.